 Principles and methods of epidemiologic investigation of both communicable and non-communicable diseases including descriptive, analytic and experimental epidemiology.
+The distribution and dynamic behaviour of disease in the population;

+descriptive, analytic and experimental epidemiology.
 The distribution and dynamic behaviour of disease in the population; data collection, collation and analysis; consideration of screening surveys; longitudinal and case-control studies, etc. The uses of epidemiology in planning, operation and evaluation of health services.